huggingface/huggingface_hub/docs/hub/security.md

 - User Access Tokens can be used **in place of a password** to access the Hugging Face Hub with git or with basic authentication
 - User Access Tokens can be passed as a **bearer token** when calling the [Inference API](https://huggingface.co/inference-api).
-- User Access Tokens can be used in the Hugging Face Python library:
+- User Access Tokens can be used in the Hugging Face Python libraries, such as `transformers` or `datasets`:

 ```python
 from transformers import AutoModel